aclex/stm32f0-cmake-cpp-template/README.md

 > which arm-none-eabi-c++
 /usr/cross/arm/cortex-m0/gcc-arm-none-eabi-7-2017-q4-major/bin/arm-none-eabi-c++
 ```
-3. Enter the project template, create build directory and configure the build with specified absolute path to the unpacked STM32F0 firmware package:
+3. Enter the project template, create build directory and configure the build with specified absolute path to the unpacked STM32F0 Standard Peripheral Library:
 ```
 cd my_project
 mkdir build && cd build
-cmake -DSTM_FIRMWARE_PATH=<path-to-the-directory-where-you-unpacked-stm-firmware-archive> ..
+cmake -DSTD_PERIPHERAL_LIBRARY_PATH=<path-to-the-directory-where-you-unpacked-stm-periph-lib-archive> ..
 make
 ```

+If desired, you can also change the STM32 device value with specifying `DEVICE` CMake variable (default value is `STM32F030`).

 Test program blinking the blue LED on Discovery board will be built.

 4. (Optional) Flash the program with e.g. [st-link](https://github.com/texane/stlink):